Vrushall/Basic-Projects/README.md

-A very basic calculaotor made in python, cannot do complex calculations yet.
+A very basic calculator made using the "tkinter" library in Python, cannot do complex calculations yet.